mastaehe/bonsaiai.github.io/source/includes/examples/_turtlebot.html.md

 This Example also includes scripts for integrating Gazebo and ROS into the Bonsai Platform which can be found below in the [Simulator Files][8] section.
+In this case, ROS is relaying information between the simulator Gazebo and the Bonsai Platform.
+Turtlebot is being simulated inside of Gazebo, and ROS is communicating the action and state of the simulation back to the Bonsai servers for training.

  A graphical display is not part of the Docker container (when training remotely), but a Gazebo client may additionally connect to the Gazebo server (that *is*